 If both the HPV test and the Pap are positive (meaning you have cervix cell changes and you have HPV), then you will need more tests.
 The tests that will be done depend on the results of your Pap test.
 Pap tests are no longer just “positive.”
 There are a range of “positive” Pap test results that describe the amount and type of cervix cell changes.
 Your treatment will depend on what changes are seen.

 Whether you have an HPV test or not, get your Pap test.

 How to prepare for a Pap test

-- Try not to have your Pap test during your menstrual period.
+- Try not to have your Pap test during your period.

-- It is best if you do not douche or have sex for 2 days before the test.
+- Do not have sex for 2 days before the test.

-- It is best if you do not use tampons, birth control foams, jellies, or other creams or medicines in the vagina for 2 days before the test.
+- Do not use tampons, birth control foams, jellies, or other creams or medicines in the vagina for 2 days before the test.

 American Cancer Society